solent-eng/solent/README.md

 tools.
 But that's not at all in the spirit of the system.
 Where we need to get to is sequenced broadcasting with a scribe and failover options.

 "With all that, what are some things it would be a good foundation for?"

-Digital audio studio, alt-coin exchange, clearing house, strategic monitoring platform, static reference data strategy.
+Digital audio studio, alt-coin exchange, clearing house, monitoring platform, reference-data aggregator.

 "Where can I learn more?"